 Request interpreters prior to the start of each semester.
 Though we try to honor late requests we cannot guarantee results; immediate assistance may be limited due to resource availability.

-At the start of each semester it is the student's responsibility to provide the Office of Accessibility with their course schedule, thereby allowing time to arrange requested accommodations.
-Call 763 576-4069 to make an appointment to meet with Julie Packer, Director of Office of Accessibility and Peer Tutoring.
+At the start of each semester, it is the student's responsibility to provide the Office of Accessibility with their course schedule, thereby allowing time to arrange requested accommodations.
+Call 763 576-7950 to make an appointment to meet with Accessibility Services Staff.

 The Office of Accessibility will try to honor requests for specific interpreters, but cannot guarantee requests will be fulfilled.
 Interpreter availability is a major factor.